vanjohnson879/frontline-cloud-doc/content/tutorials/getting-started/index.md

 {{< loom "ca115b7607224376a2f6cefdb0cfc479" >}}

-When using other tools, the command to type and the name of the outputted file will differ:
+When using other tools, the command to type and the name of the package will differ:

 {{< code-toggle console >}}
 bundle: ./bin/artifact.sh